About

 Intro About

-The Dayton Fire District is located 28 miles South-West of Portland, Oregon, and 7 miles North of Salem, Oregon, the Dayton Fire District (DFD), Dayton, Oregon, is a combination department consisting of a full-time administrative fire chief, a full-time administrative assistant, 35 volunteer firefighters/Emergency Medical Service (EMS), junior volunteer firefighters, and a chaplain.
+The Dayton Fire District is located 28 miles South-West of Portland, Oregon, and 7 miles North of Salem, Oregon, the Dayton Fire District (DFD), Dayton, Oregon, is a combination department consisting of a full-time fire chief, a full-time administrative assistant, 35 volunteer firefighters/Emergency Medical Service (EMS), junior volunteer firefighters, and a chaplain.

 History